No Way Out of Texas: In Your House: Event

 The majority of wrestlers in the main event came to the ring with some form of weapon, including the last-minute replacement for Shawn Michaels: Savio Vega.
-Although Austin began the match with a Lou Thesz press on Billy Gunn, soon everybody was in the ring attacking each other using various weapons.
+Although "Stone Cold" Steve Austin began the match with a Lou Thesz press on Billy Gunn, soon everybody was in the ring attacking each other using various weapons.
 Austin soon set to work on Triple H, strangling him with a broom handle by the announce table, while Cactus Jack, and Chainsaw Charlie took it in turns to avenge themselves on Road Dogg, before helping Owen Hart power slam Gunn through a table, after which Owen locked Gunn in a sharpshooter.
 Helmsley then began to brawl with Hart, the two exchanging weapon shots, and ending up on the outside of the ring.
 Soon after, Road Dogg viciously powerbombed Charlie through two chairs, the shock of which helped the referee shape the match into a traditional tag match, in place of the bedlam style that it had previously been, although the D-Generation X contingent frequently flouted the rules with the referee distracted to isolate Charlie, who took many shots to the head.
 Cactus Jack managed to break the hold on Charlie, taking the attack to the other team with a series of double-arm DDTs before smashing Billy Gunn through a table, and delivering a double Mandible Claw to both of the Outlaws.
 A Cactus clothesline, however, allowed his adversaries to take advantage, smashing him with steel steps, with Vega then wrapping Jack's body in barbed wire.
 Cactus then suffered chair shots from every team member until he finally ducked, causing Gunn to nail Road Dogg.
 This allowed Cactus to slowly crawl over, and tag in Austin, who came into the ring clotheslining every enemy, knocking the heads of the Outlaws together, and delivering a stunner to Road Dogg, allowing him to quickly win the match for his team, stunning Billy Gunn immediately afterward.
-After Stone Cold celebrated, Chyna confronted him, and prevented Austin from leaving the ring.
+After "Stone Cold" celebrated, Chyna confronted him, and prevented Austin from leaving the ring.
 Austin initially attempted to walk away from Chyna, but after she forced the issue by giving him the finger, Austin gave her the stunner.